M5 Isle of Dawn, 24 miles per hex

 - Rulers — Many new names were introduced in this module.

-- King Ramenhotep XXIII, pharaoh of the Kingdom of Thothia.
+- King Ramenhotep XXIII, pharaoh and spiritual leader of the Kingdom of Thothia.
 (M5 page 7a)

 - Settlements — The text gives some extra information on the Isle of Dawn’s settlements, and especially Edairo, where much of the adventure takes place.